ExistensialReset/flowmosr/core/FLOW_CORE_STRUCTURE_OVERVIEW.md

 **Authors:** Elinor Frejd, ChatGPT (structural stress-tester), Claude (pattern synthesizer)
 **Date:** February 15, 2026
 **Status:** Core Operational Framework
-**Purpose:** Provide a complete, globally-applicable structural reference for FLOW implementation
+**Purpose:** Define the minimum structural conditions for Flow to exist and remain stable across all contexts.
 **Critical Note:** This document is self-sufficient.
 Founder presence is not required.

 ---